Nightwatch (1997 film): ReceptionNightwatch was not well received. Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

+In June 1997, Playboy film critic Bruce Williamson gave Nightwatch three out of four stars, calling it an "eerie shocker", and remarking that "thrill seekers will be scared stiff before the killer even starts desecrating corpses in a diabolical spree."
+In his September 1997 review, James Kaplan of New York Magazine called Nightwatch a "subpar effort", writing, "instead, go see Ewan in full form as a disgruntled janitor who kidnaps his boss's daughter (Cameron Diaz) in A Life Less Ordinary."

 In an April 1998 review, Stephen Holden of The New York Times criticized Nightwatch for "spending so much time churning up eerie atmospheric effects that it doesn't have time to develop its preposterous story in which Martin finds himself accused of the murders".
 Holden also called the film's climax "clumsily prolonged".
-Roger Ebert's review states that "this film depends so heavily on horror effects, blind alleys, false leads and red herrings that eventually watching it stops being an experience and becomes an exercise".
+On an episode of Siskel & Ebert, it received two thumbs down from Gene Siskel and Roger Ebert.
+Siskel commented that, "Nightwatch really offers the morgue as the only reason to watch.
+Some of the mayhem, like a blood spattered corpse of a teenage girl, is just disgusting.
+But no character is fully developed; just repetitive cheap thrills in a film that ultimately bored me."
+Roger Ebert's review for the Chicago Sun-Times states that "this film depends so heavily on horror effects, blind alleys, false leads and red herrings that eventually watching it stops being an experience and becomes an exercise".
 In a review for Variety, Leonard Klady claimed: "It’s not ideas that are lacking, but the connective tissue to give them life.
-The absence of even a vague unifying spirit reduces Nightwatch almost to the level of an intellectual "snuff" film".
+The absence of even a vague unifying spirit reduces Nightwatch almost to the level of an intellectual 'snuff' film".
 Klady stated that he believed the film's cast had been underutilized, going on to write that "Patricia Arquette is squandered in the girlfriend role, and Brolin has more energy than focus in a badly conceived part".
 In spite of this, he praised Alix Koromzay's minor role as "a vulnerable and tragic teenage hooker".
 Marc Savlov from The Austin Chronicle commented that "Arquette and Brolin seem as though they're off in their own private universe".Los Angeles Times writer Jack Matthews compared Nightwatch to the 1995 thriller Seven, mentioning that "like Seven, it mixes the styles of suspense, horror and film noir, using murky lighting, odd angles and deliberately paced camera movements to create an atmosphere of constant dread".
-But he went on to write that "at least [Seven's] villain was on a mission--to punish violators of the Seven Deadly Sins--that would be personally threatening to most members of the audience.
+But he went on to write that "at least [Seven's] villain was on a mission–to punish violators of the Seven Deadly Sins–that would be personally threatening to most members of the audience.
 The psycho in Nightwatch is a necrophiliac, the scourge of the county morgue, with the peculiar habit of killing and mutilating prostitutes before having sex with them".